aaron-ruhl/FunctionAnalysis/README.md

 University of Houston - Numerical Analysis, Dr. Jeffrey Morgan

 This was made purely for learning purposes.
-I neded to save what I learned in this course.

-Must use the tools carefully.
-Each method has assumptions that must be satisfied.
+I neded to access methods for assignments in this course.
+These functions behave reasonably well together as one large class.
+However, must use the tools carefully.
+Each method has assumptions that must be satisfied so bugs can also be of a mathematical nature; especially in terms of convergence.

+For example,

-For example, with the built in function(f or df), using findall(0,2) will produce the wrong result, but findall(1,2) will work as intended.
+try 'f1 = Function(f)', then 'findall(0,2)'.
+This will produce the wrong result, but 'findall(1,2)' will work as intended and find the correct zero of f on the interval (0,2).
-Bugs can also be of a mathematical nature, especially in terms of convergence.